The Lady and the Highwayman: Plot

-The film begins with a narrator telling us that Cromwell's tyranny is coming to an end, when we see several men approaching on horseback.
-We learn that King Charles II and several of his Cavaliers have been on an exploratory tour in England, checking to see if the populace is ready to back his return.
-At the moment he is being hounded by a troop of Roundheads.
-King Charles stops to bid one of his supporters, a Royalist Lord Lucius Vyne (Hugh Grant) who he gives one of his favorite rings, telling Lucius to send it if he ever needs his help.
-Taking the ring Lucius borrows the King's distinctive plumed hat and leads the King's pursuers away, allowing Charles and Lucius' cousin, Lord Richard Vyne to reach a waiting boat bound for France.
+The film begins with a narrator telling the viewer that Cromwell's tyranny is coming to an end, as several men approach on horseback.
+King Charles II and several of his Cavaliers have been on an exploratory tour in England, checking to see if the populace is ready to back his return, and the king is being hounded by a troop of Roundheads.
+King Charles stops to bid one of his supporters, a Royalist Lord Lucius Vyne (Hugh Grant), who he gives one of his favorite rings, telling Lucius to send it if he ever needs his help.
+Taking the ring, Lucius borrows the King's distinctive plumed hat and leads the King's pursuers away, allowing Charles and Lucius' cousin, Lord Richard Vyne, to reach a waiting boat bound for France.
 Lucius manages to lose the Roundheads in a cavernous entrance of a quarried chalk cliff face.

 In the next scene Lady Panthea Vyne (Lysette Anthony) is tricked into marriage by a lecherous older tax collector Drysdale (Ian Bannen) who had been seeking her hand in marriage.
 He promises to intercede and save her brother Lord Richard who, he tells her, is about to be executed.
 Drysdale tells her he can save her brother if she agrees to marry him.
 Leaving the church she and her new husband, no sooner reach their waiting coach that he attempts to unbutton her dress.
 Her small Cavalier King Charles Spaniel barks at Drysdale, who throws it to the floor of the coach and stomps it to death.
 Just then a gun ball blows a chunk of wood from the coach beside Drysdale's head.
 The mysterious masked highwayman known as "Silver Blade" (secretly her cousin Lucius) puts a stop to Drysdale's advances and helps our heroine to bury her dog.
 She tells Silver Blade of her plight; he whispers that Drysdale has lied, telling her that her brother is already dead.

 "Silver Blade" then duels with Drysdale, who Panthea warns Silver Blade is the best swordsman in England.
 Silver Blade soon runs him through and returns to the carriage where Panthea waits.
 Silver Blade finds gold in the carriage that Drysdale had unfairly collected during his role as a tax collector.
 He threatens the coachmen on pain of death to keep silent about the whole affair with Drysdale then takes Panthea home.
 He leaves her with two of the four bags of gold before riding off to return the rest of the money from whom it was stolen.
 The event will come back to haunt them both.